Plactic relations for $r$-domino tableaux: Related background

 \subsection{Barbash and Vogan algorithm.}

-We will now explain the algorithm which is provided by Barbash and Vogan in \cite{Barbash-Vogan} to establish the bijection between signed permutations and standard $r$-domino tableaux for $r=0,1$ whereas its extension for larger cores is provided in \cite{Geck-Lam}.
-We also remark that the equivalence of Barbash-Vogan algorithm to Garfinkle's algorithm for $r=0,1$, is due to Van Leeuwen~\cite{Leeuwen} .
+We will now explain the algorithm which is provided by Barbash and Vogan in \cite{Barbash-Vogan} to establish the bijection between signed permutations and standard $r$-domino tableaux for $r=0,1$ where $r=0$ represents type $C$ and $r=1$ represents type $B$ signed permutations.
+The extension of this algorithm for larger cores is provided in \cite{Geck-Lam}.
+We also remark that the equivalence of Barbash-Vogan algorithm to Garfinkle's algorithm for $r=0,1$, is due to van Leeuwen~\cite{Leeuwen} .